abadfish/world-macro-rails/NOTES.md

 -World Macro email accounts
 -WM bank account

--WM Business Cards
+DONE -WM Business Cards

 -link to disclaimer and terms of service

--track record pages instead of insights
+DONE but needs work -track record pages instead of insights

--take out some columns in positions charts
+DONE -take out some columns in positions charts

 -show page for each individual trade

 -mailer for vip and exclusive users

--sign up with different levels of access. charge users different amounts -make more plans in swipe
+DONE -sign up with different levels of access. charge users different amounts DONE -make more plans in swipe

+Questions for Mendel

+1. Why doesn't my JS load when I click on positions.
+I have to refresh the page.
+2. When I click on the product I want the form to populate.